Buprenorphine Hydrochloride (bue-pre-NOR-feen hye-droe-KLOR-ide), Naloxone Hydrochloride (nal-OX-one hye-droe-KLOR-ide)

 - It is against the law and dangerous for anyone else to use your medicine.
-Keep your unused films in a safe and secure place.
-People who are addicted to drugs might want to steal this medicine.
+Always keep your medicine in a secure place so no one can steal it.

 - This medicine may make you dizzy or drowsy.
-Avoid driving, using machine, or doing anything else that could be dangerous if you are not alert.
+Avoid driving, using machine, or doing anything else that could be dangerous until you know how this medicine affects you.
 You may also feel lightheaded when standing up suddenly from a sitting or lying position, so get up slowly.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing